How Plant-Based Diets Improve Hormonal Balance & PCOS Naturally

 🌿 1.
 Improves Insulin Sensitivity

-Fiber slows glucose absorption, preventing sugar spikes.
+Fiber slows glucose absorption

 🍎 2.
 Reduces Inflammation and Oxidative Stress

-Omega-3–rich foods (flaxseeds, chia, walnuts) reduce inflammatory markers like CRP.
+Omega-3s (flax, chia, walnuts) reduce inflammatory markers

 🌱 3.
 Supports Healthy Weight and Metabolism